 Recently a mom posted on a mom-based support group I am a part of, “How do you find time to eat during the day with your baby?”
-She was greatly struggling to balance the new-ness of being a mom, taking care of her baby, and taking care of herself.
+She was struggling to balance the new-ness of being a mom, taking care of her baby, and taking care of herself.
 I read this and thought to myself, “Oh my gosh, been there.”
-In the early days I struggled to find time to take care of myself.
-With no family nearby, my “downtime” was when my husband would come home from work and I had chance to take care of myself.
+In the early days of mothering I struggled to find time to take care of myself.
+With no family nearby, my “downtime” was when my husband would come home from work and I had the chance to take care of myself.
 This included making dinner, going to work out, and preparing meals for the next day.
 No naps for this exhausted first-time momma!
 Does it sound much like self-care?
 Probably not — but it really was.

 I was able to prepare meals for the next day, because I, much like this woman I spoke about, knew what it was like to find myself ravishing midday and not having snacks or meals prepped.
 I would go workout, and even as tired as I was, going to work out meant taking care of myself and allowing myself to feel good in my new, post-pregnancy body.
 I learned that if I wanted to be able to take care of myself and my baby the next day, I needed to prepare while my husband was home, even though napping was much more appealing.
 It was a steep learning curve for sure.